9 Best Castles Near London Every History Lover Should Visit

 Get to Highclere Castle from London Paddington by train: 40 minutes

-Highclere Castle shot to fame when the award-winning television period drama, Downton Abbey was brought to our screens (you can watch it on Netflix now, you know).
+Highclere Castle shot to fame when the award-winning television period drama, Downton Abbey was brought to our screens (you can watch it on Netflix).
 It’s such an easy journey from London Paddington, with trains running directly to Newbury station which is just a 15-minute taxi from the castle.
 While we all imagine the Crawley family and their beloved servants running around the estate, in true life, Highclere Castle was actually never too dissimilar from this.
 However, it had far more owners than just one high-profile family throughout its time.
 Like the series, however, it was converted into a hospital for wounded soldiers during the First World War, before becoming a home for evacuees in the Second World War.

 3. Warwick Castle